Design a 3D local scene

 Many scenes do not require these kinds of effects.
 For simple scenes, you just want to be sure the scene is well illuminated, regardless of where you navigate.
 In these cases, you can set the illumination for the scene to be based on the current camera location.

-- In the Contents pane, open the properties for Boston 911 Calls (Simulated).
+- Open the Map Properties window for Boston 911 Calls (Simulated).

 - On the Illumination tab, perform the following actions: